RockwallNest/RubyWithJulia/README.md

 RockwallNest <br />

 # Copyright
-Copyright 2020 RockwallNest.
+Copyright &c 2020 RockwallNest.
 This software is released under the MIT License. <br>